jezzarax/drlnd_p3_marl/README.md

 ###  Skipped some items here
 ###

-    24: launch_parm("ddpg",  1, ddpg_parm(int(1e5), 256,  0.99, 1e-3, 1e-4, 1e-5, 0,    False, False, 1)),
+    25:   ac_parm(-1, -1, int(1e5), "", 256,  0.99, 1e-3, 1e-4, 1e-3, 0,    1, True,  False, False, 0,  1),
-    25: launch_parm("ddpg",  1, ddpg_parm(int(1e5), 256,  0.99, 1e-3, 1e-4, 2e-5, 0,    False, False, 1)),
+    26:   ac_parm(-1, -1, int(1e5), "", 256,  0.99, 1e-3, 1e-4, 1e-4, 0,    1, False, False, True, 700, 1),
 }
 ```

-The set of hyperparameters is represented as an instance of a namedtuple `launch_parm` which has the following set of fields:
+The set of hyperparameters is represented as an instance of a namedtuple `ac_parm` which has the following set of fields in respective order:

-* algorithm
-* times
-* algorithm-specifgic set of hyperparameters

-The `algorithm` field defines an implementation of an agent, currently only `ddpg` algorithm is supported.

-DDPG-related hyperparameters are passed using `ddpg_parm` namedtuple and contain the following fields:
+* Technical value, leave `-1`
+* Technical value, leave `-1` (yup, second time)
 * memory_size - number of experiences to persist
+* Technical value, leave `""`
 * batch_size - numer of experiences to use during a learning session
 * gamma
 * tau
 * lr_actor
 * lr_critic
 * weight_decay
+* number of times to rerun the simulation
 * noise_enabled
 * gradient_clipping
+* enable boostrapping that will create several episodes with random actions
+* number of episodes for bootstrapping
 * learn_every - number of steps between learning sessions

 The meaning and effects of other values for these field are discussed in the [hyperparameter search notebook](Training_hyperparameter_search_analysis.ipynb).